Craig-Lyndon Interpolation for the Logic of Here and There with a Variation of Mints' Sequent System: Conclusion

+We have introduced a method to construct Craig-Lyndon interpolants for HT, which proceeds in two stages, extraction of a preliminary interpolant in an extended logic with Maehara's method, followed by a conversion to an interpolant in HT.
+The method is an adaptation of an encoding-based interpolation method for HT implemented by automated first-order provers \cite{hw:2024}.
+Our sequent calculus reformulation aims at linking to research threads in proof theory and supporting potential applications where the focus are the proofs themselves, for example as explanations, in contrast to the interpolating formulas.

+A recent observation \cite{saurin:proofrelevant} relates to the focus on proofs: Maehara's method can be refined to \name{proof relevant interpolation}, a way of cut introduction, or proof splitting.
+As our preliminary interpolant is obtained with Maehara's method, this refinement should transfer to our first stage.
+Incorporation and apparent necessity of the second stage, the conversion to HT, has to be investigated.

+For HT, the distinction between \name{positive} and \name{negative} polarity underlying Craig-Lyndon interpolation suggests refinement.
+If a HT formula is normalized to a ``logic program'' (a conjunction of implications $A \imp B$, with $A$ a conjunction of literals and $B$ a disjunction of literals), then \emph{four} roles may be distinguished for an atom occurrence: positively in $A$, negated in $A$, positively in $B$, and negated in $B$.
+It seems that roles of atom occurrences in interpolants can be ensured to be in certain relationships with the roles in the interpolated formulas, similarly as discussed for Beth definability in \cite[Sect.~3.4]{hw:2024}.

-Two steps in our HT interpolation method with a sequent system involve formula transformations that seem not polynomially restricted: Lemma~\ref{lem-h} requires the second interpolation input to be \name{body-normalized}, and the construction that proves Theorem~\ref{thm-strengthening} involves a CNF conversion.
-The actual impact of this is currently not clear.
-Logic programs are typically already in the body-normalized form.
-One may ask, whether more sensible conversions that remain polynomial can be applied, for example, by allowing implications in the body of a negated implication, or by adaptations of Tseitin of Plaisted-Greenbaum encodings.
-Another question is, whether in a system that avoids the non-polynomial formula conversion steps, the effort would just be passed to the proof, with proof steps performing in essence the conversion implicitly.
-The restriction of axioms to literals and of $\nh(A)$ to atoms $A$ may also have an effect on proof size.
+Two steps in our interpolation method for HT involve formula transformations that seem not to be polynomially restricted: Lemma~\ref{lem-h} requires the second interpolation input to be \name{body-normalized}, and the postprocessing according to Theorem~\ref{thm-strengthening} involves transformation to CNF.
+The actual impact of this is not clear.
+Logic programs are typically already in body-normalized form.
+Possibly there are more sensible transformations such as a relaxed body-normalized condition and an adaptation of the Tseitin encoding.
+For methods avoiding non-polynomial formula transformations, the question arises whether effort has just been passed to proving, with proof steps now performing the work of the transformation.

-The Craig interpolation method of \cite{hw:2024}, involving the classical encoding of HT, is actually for the stronger \emph{Craig-Lyndon interpolation}, where also the polarity of predicate occurrences is considered.
-As shown in \cite{hw:2024}, this is relevant for logic programming as it allows to take aspects of the position of predicate occurrences in program clauses -- head, body, negated, unnegated -- into account.
-We expect that the sequent version of Craig interpolation for HT presented here could strengthened analogously to Craig-Lyndon interpolation for HT.